Tag Archives: learning disabilities

 Fever

-Every day in school a feverish nightmare was likely to occur.
-Back then I was unaware of my learning disability and knew nothing of dyslexia.
+Every day at school, a feverish nightmare was likely to occur.
+Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 1984 Brutal Truth